ktoddbrown/ktoddbrown.github.io/resources.markdown

 The Open Science Training Handbook, [https://legacy.gitbook.com/book/open-science-training-handbook/book/details](https://legacy.gitbook.com/book/open-science-training-handbook/book/details) A living book on what open science is and how to do open science.

+Writing Science a blog by Josh Schimel [https://schimelwritingscience.wordpress.com/](https://schimelwritingscience.wordpress.com/) Josh also has one of the best books I've seen on writing science manuscripts and proposals.

 ## Repositories and archives

 Environmental Data Initiative, [https://environmentaldatainitiative.org/](https://environmentaldatainitiative.org/) Support, training, and resources to help archive as well as publish data and metadata.
 NSF funded.